Rudy La Scala: 1990s

 In 1990 the album Cuando Yo Amo, written, produced and performed by La Scala was released.
 The lead single "El Cariño Es Como Una Flor" peaked at number-one in the Top Latin Songs chart for four consecutive weeks and was the best-performing Latin single of the year.
 Cuando Yo Amo reached number four in the Latin Pop Albums chart.
 The following year, the album Por Qué Será hit the Top 10 in United States, with the same titled single becoming the second number-one single for La Scala.
 At the 1991 Lo Nuestro Awards, La Scala was nominated for Pop Artist, Pop Song ("El Cariño Es Como Una Flor") and Album of the Year (Cuando Yo Amo).

 La Scala also wrote and produced in 1996 an album for Viviana Gibelli.
 The same year he released the song "Cuando Mi Amada Me Ama", from the album Sentimientos.
 The following year the album En Cuerpo y Alma hit the record stores.

 2000s

 La Scala produced a group named Axies in 2000 and also began a tour in Latin America, the United States and Europe.
 In 2007, the album Ofrenda de Amor a Venezuela is released.
-This album includes new versions of his previous hits with new instrumentation: harp, cuatro, bass, maracas and keyboards.
+This album includes new versions of his previous hits with new instrumentation: harp, cuatro (a four string guitar), bass, maracas and keyboards.
 By the year 2008, La Scala continued his world tour and also produced political campaigns in Venezuela.

-The singer is also known for his work writing jingles for Paper Mate, Corn Flakes, Lee, Banco Exterior, Cachet, Ke, and Kraft.
+The singer is also known for his work writing jingles for Paper Mate, Corn flakes, Lee, Banco Exterior, Cachet, Ke, and Kraft.